libtcod/python-tcod/docs/tutorial/part-01.rst

                 state.on_draw(console)
                 context.present(console)
                 for event in tcod.event.wait():
+                    print(event)
                     state.on_event(event)  # Pass events to the state ...

 Now when you run this script you have a player character you can move around with the arrow keys before closing the window.

 You can review the part-1 source code `here <https://github.com/HexDecimal/python-tcod-tutorial-2023/tree/part-1>`_.

+.. rubric:: Footnotes

+.. [#tileset] The choice of tileset came down to what looked nice while also being square.
+              Other options such as using a BDF font were considered, but in the end this tutorial won't go too much into Unicode.

+.. [#init_context] This tutorial follows the setup for a fixed-size console.
+                   The alternatives shown in :ref:`getting-started` are outside the scope of this tutorial.

+.. [#why_raise] You could use :python:`return` here to exit the ``main`` function and end the program, but :python:`raise SystemExit()` is used because it will close the program from anywhere.
+                :python:`raise SystemExit()` is also more useful to teach than :any:`sys.exit`.